 ISO 13485:2016 is a quality management standard for medical devices.
 This standard provides a basis for the quality management system in parallel to the EU MDR and other international regulatory changes which occurred since the second revision of the standard.
 On the other hand, this 2016 revision brought requirements closer to the US FDA expectations, by enhancing requirements for control of outsourced processes, validation, risk management, compliance with legal requirements..

 Compared to the second revision (ISO 13485:2003) the basic structure with 8 main clauses remained same.
+The first three of which are introductory and the last five contain the mandatory requirements for the Quality Management System.
 Let’s have a look one by one.

 ISO 13485 Quality Management System Standard

 ISO 13485 Quality Management System can be implemented to organizations which take part in the life cycle of a medical device.
 As stated in our post about the EU MDR, the life cycle covers all phases from initial conception to final decommissioning and disposal.
 Organizations which are involved in design and development, production, storage, distribution, installation, servicing or associated activities can choose to implement an ISO 13485 Quality Management System.
 In other words, it is applicable to legal manufacturers, subcontractors of manufacturers, importers, distributors, and companies providing related services.
 By defining the scope of an ISO 13485 Quality Management System, the key question would be “What are the effects of the process to the safety of the concerned medical device ?”
 If the outputs of the process have an effect on medical device safety, ISO 13485 would be the best solution to control it.

 Manufacturers often mix up the terms “not applicable” and “exclusion”.
 As per clause 1 of the ISO 13485, only clause 7.3 Design and Development can be excluded from the scope of the quality management system if applicable regulatory requirements permit.